bytefish/bytefish.github.io/pages/notes.md

 - [https://lewiscampbell.tech/blog/250718.html](https://lewiscampbell.tech/blog/250718.html)

 It's a very well written article and I agree with a lot of points raised in the article.
-It's framework for deciding to take on a dependency or not is very useful.
+Its framework for deciding to take on a dependency is very useful.

 Here is what I think about taking on dependencies in Software development: